DenyVeyten/sfcc-users/README.md

 Simple tool to quickly manage SFCC users in Account Manager and SFCC instances.

-Do you need to provide access to SFCC instances frequently, but don't want to spend much time on AM authentication and clicking through it's UI?
+Do you need to provide access to SFCC instances frequently, but don't want to spend much time on AM authentication and clicking through its UI?
 Do you have non-default SFCC roles that you need to assign to users, but have to wait for their first login to the SFCC instance?

-`sfcc-users` will do it for you in several seconds, just give it emails of users you need to provide access to.
+`sfcc-users` will do this manual work for you in several seconds, just give it emails of users you need to provide access to.

 # Features